Demobilisation after WW2

 Partial demobilisation, 1946

 The demobilisation process took time, as men in the armed forces were stationed across the world.
-Even my father, who had a desk job in England, was not demobbed until 1946 and then it was only partial release in that it was to the Territorial Army Reserves - see the 'release paper'.
+Even my father, who had a desk job in England, was not demobbed until 1946 and then it was only partial release in that it was to the Territorial Army Reserves - see the following 'release paper'.

 These partial releases were probably a safety measure while the world was sorting itself out after the turmoil of the war.
 As far as I know, my father was never asked to do any work or attend any meetings in connection with the Territorial Army Reserves.